microsoft/vscode-cmake-tools/docs/kits.rst

 Common Options
 **************

-Each kit also supports some additional options:
+All kit types also support some additional options:

 ``preferredGenerator``
     The CMake generator that should be used with this kit if not the default.